Using public transports can be a good way to save money to visit a city. But you need to know how to use them in order not to get a fine.

 Ticket validation

 The next thing to do is to look for a validating machine.
 It looks like this.
 Insert your ticket and wait for the “diiing”.
-If you do not punch your ticket and there is a control, your will get a fine.
+If you do not punch your ticket and there is a control, you will get a fine.
 So, remember to do it.

 Find a sit and wait for your stop.
 The next stop should appear on an electronic display inside the vehicle.
 But there can be none or it might not work.
-In this case you need to ask help to the driver or the other Passengers.
+In this case, you need to ask help to the driver or the other Passengers.

 People using public transport know the stops very well, as well as the driver does.
 I know, it is not nice in 2017.
 We (mayors of Italian towns and cities can you read me?) need to fix this point.